Yinzy00/yinzy00/README.md

 *   🌍 I’m based in Belgium.
 *   👨‍🎓 I’m currently studying programming at Thomas More university of applied sciences.
 *   🖥️ I’m currently doing an internship @ Numble as Full Stack .NET / Umbraco Developer.
-*   💡 I’m currently spending my free time learning Node with Typescript.
+*   💡 I’m currently spending my free time working an my smarthome & hobby projects.
 *   📫  You can contact me at [mail@yarimarien.be](mailto:mail@yarimarien.be)